danieljweinberg/listen/README.md

 - [netcat](http://netcat.sourceforge.net/) ("nc", to stream)

 ## Setup
+The only files required for _listen_ to run are listen.sh and listen.cfg.
 Before first use: open _listen.cfg.template_ in a text editor and edit the file paths and other parameters to match your environment.
 Then rename file to _listen.cfg_.

 ### Configurable Parameters
 Path to directories for: saving audio, buffering audio, the log file, and the temporary configuration file.
 (On first run, _listen_ creates these latter three files.)